osl-incubator/sugar/docs/index.md

 some useful scripts and keeping this information centralized in a configuration file.
 So the command line would be very simple.

-- License: BSD 3 Clause
+- Software License: BSD 3 Clause
 - Documentation: https://osl-incubator.github.io/sugar

 ## How to Install